PanosEko/devtrack-frontend/README.md

 ## Main Technologies
 - Next.js 13: React framework built on top of Node.Js.
 Used for developing server-rendered and statically exported applications.
 - TypeScript: A statically typed superset of JavaScript that enhances code quality and maintainability.
-- Tailwind CSS: Utility-first CSS framework for UI development.
+- Tailwind CSS: A highly customizable utility-first CSS framework for UI development.

  All frameworks and libraries listed [here](https://github.com/PanosEko/devtrack-frontend/blob/master/package.json)